AgentRBY/WhiteAlice/README.md

 ## How to run

-I am using `yarn 3` in a project but you can use any other package manager
+I am using `pnpm` in a project but you can use any other package manager

 - `git clone https://github.com/AgentRBY/White_Alice`
 - `cd White_Alice`
-- `yarn install`
+- `pnpm install`
 - Create an `.env` file and fill it according to the pattern in `environment.d.ts`
 - Required variables:
     - botToken — Bot token from [Discord Developer Portal](https://discord.com/developers/applications)